LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Integrations/integrations_LivePersonAgentEscalation.md

     - **Agent Skill Name**: Enter the name of the skill to which to transfer the conversation.
 The skill is defined in LiveEngage.
     - **Agent Skill Id**: Specify the ID of the skill to which to transfer the conversation.
 The skill is defined in LiveEngage.
 Here you can specify the ID using a bot context variable like `{$botContext.skillId}`, or you can enter a direct, numeric value.

-        During bot processing, this value is evaluated; if it isn't numeric, the fallback message is sent to the user.
+        When the escalation is attempted, this value is evaluated first; if it isn't numeric, the fallback message is sent to the user.
+If the value is numeric, but the bot doesn't respond for more than 3 minutes, an attempt is made to transfer the escalation to the fallback skill ID *if one is specified in the [agent connector](conversation-builder-testing-deployment-deploying-to-liveengage.html#add-an-agent-connector)*.
+Otherwise, the escalation fails.
+For information on handling failures, see below [here](conversation-builder-integrations-liveperson-agent-escalation-integrations.html#handle-transfer-failures).
     - **Message to User**: Use this field to guarantee that the user will see a message prior to being transferred, something like, “Hold on while I connect you with an agent.”
 You can enter either static text, use a variable, or a combination of both.
 The system will send this message as a part of the transfer API post body.
 This field is required, so if you don't want to send a message, enter "BLANK_MESSAGE" here.
 That satisfies the underlying, system requirement for a message, but it doesn't actually send one.
     - **Transform Result Script**: If applicable, use this section to write JavaScript code that transforms the raw result (typically in JSON format), so you can use the information in the bot's dialog.
 For more on this, see [Transform an API result](conversation-builder-integrations-integration-basics.html#transform-an-api-result).
     - **Custom Data Fields**: Add the fields that will store the result data in key/value pairs.
 Users who are tasked with creating bots can use and display this data in interactions by referencing these fields as described [here](conversation-builder-interactions-interaction-basics.html#display-variables-in-interactions).